You’re scrolling Instagram, saving dreamy travel inspo, already imagining the outfits, the food, the views.

 Forgetting to Plan for Unexpected Costs

-Imagine you’re having a great time on your trip, thinking you’ve got the budget covered.
+Imagine you’re having a great time on your trip, thinking you’ve covered the budget.
 You’ve only spent 10% of your budget, and everything seems perfect.
-But, unexpected expenses can pop up anytime, ruining your budget plans.
+But unexpected expenses can pop up anytime, ruining your budget plans.

 Budgeting for travel means more than just saving money.
 It’s about being ready for anything.
 Don’t forget about hidden fees or foreign transaction charges.
 Always read the fine print and plan ahead.